In this Article

 Part teacher, part coach, and part medical professional, you’ll help patients improve their health in a hands-on environment where the relationship with the patient is often as much a part of the equation as your physical therapy or occupational therapy expertise.

-With a degree in either occupational therapy or physical therapy, you’ll be able to form long-term relationships with many of your patients.
+With a degree in either occupational therapy or physical therapy, you’ll be able to form long-term relationships with many of your patients old and young.
 While these career paths have their challenges, witnessing a patient improve or heal is one of the biggest rewards.

 Your education will teach you a wide range of techniques that can be used with different types of patients.
-If you’re interested in specializing in a certain area of physical or occupational therapy, such as orthopedics or geriatrics, look for a degree program that offers that specialty.
+If you’re interested in specializing in a certain area of physical or occupational therapy, such as orthopedics, pediatrics, or geriatrics, look for a degree program that offers that specialty.